Elletra/bl-liberator/README.md

 Instead, you can just call `%player.setShapeName("My New Name");`

+### Modifying `fxDTSBrickData` fields

+In vanilla Blockland, you cannot modify `fxDTSBrickData` fields after the first client joins your server.
+This is done by unsetting certain flags on the datablock in the `fxDTSBrickData::packData()` method.
+This program removes that restriction by setting those flags instead.

+This program also allows you to transmit those datablock changes to clients with `transmitDataBlocks()`.
+In vanilla Blockland, updates made to `fxDTSBricKData` datablocks cannot be retransmitted to clients due to the `fxDTSBrickData::onStaticModified()` method being overridden.
+This program fixes that by calling `SimDataBlock::onStaticModified()` in that method.

 ## Usage

 This program ***only*** works properly for Blockland v21 r2033!
 It ***does not*** check if the executable being patched is the correct version/revision or is even a copy of Blockland. ***Use at your own risk!***